 Within the inner ear is a labyrinth, a maze of bone and tissue used to help transfer sound signals to the brain for processing.
 This labyrinth includes the semicircular canals, the otolithic organs, and the cochlea.

-The semicircular canals work similarly to the bubble in a carpenter’s level.
-As inner ear fluid moves, small hair cells within each of these loops senses up/down, side-to-side, tilt and then send signals to your brain.
+The semicircular canals work similarly to the bubble at a carpenter’s level.
+As inner ear fluid moves, small hair cells within each of these loops sense up/down, side-to-side, tilt and then send signals to your brain.

 Your brain recognizes the problem and directs other parts of your body to make adjustments to maintain balance.